priyank-purohit/PostGUI/README.md

   <img src="/docs/images/db-picker.png">
 </p>

 The database picker allows multiple PostgreSQL databases to be shared from a single instance of PostGUI.
-The database name is customizable using the config.json file (databases -> title).
+The database name is customizable using the `/data/config.json` file.

 #### Database Schema